Capitalist Realism: Definition

-Fisher argues that the bank bailouts following the 2008 financial crisis were a quintessential example of capitalist realism in action, reasoning that the bailouts occurred largely because the idea of allowing the banking system to fail was unimaginable to both politicians and the general population.
+Fisher argues that the bank bailouts following the 2008 financial crisis were a quintessential example of capitalist realism in action, reasoning that the bailouts occurred largely because the notion of allowing the banking sector to fail was unimaginable to both politicians and the general population.
 Due to the intrinsic value of banks to the capitalist system, Fisher proposes that the influence of capitalist realism meant that such a failure was never considered an option.
-As a consequence, Fisher observes, the neoliberal system survived and capitalist realism was further validated.
-Fisher classifies the current state of capitalist realism in the neoliberal system in the following terms:
+As a consequence, he observes, the neoliberal system survived and capitalist realism was further validated.
+He classifies the current state of capitalist realism in the neoliberal system in the following terms:

 The only powerful agents influencing politicians and managers in education are business interests.
 It's become far too easy to ignore workers and, partly because of this, workers feel increasingly helpless and impotent.
 The concerted attack on unions by neoliberal interest groups, together with the shift from a Fordist to a post-Fordist organisation of the economy – the move towards casualisation, just-in-time production, globalization – has eroded the power base of unions.

 Fisher regards capitalist realism as emerging from a purposeful push by the neoliberal right to transform the attitudes of both the general population and the left towards capitalism and specifically the post-Fordist form of capitalism that prevailed throughout the 1980s.
 The relative inability of the political left to come up with an alternative economic model in response to the rise of neoliberal capitalism and the concurrent Reaganomics era created a vacuum that facilitated the birth of a capitalist realist perspective.
 The collapse of the Soviet Union, which Fisher believes represented the only real example of a working non-capitalist system, further cemented the place of capitalist realism both politically and in the general population, and was hailed as the decisive final victory of capitalism.
-According to Fisher, in a post-Soviet era, unchecked capitalism was able to reframe history into a capitalist narrative in which neoliberalism was the result of a natural progression of history and even embodied the culmination of human development.
+He added that in the post-Soviet era, unchecked capitalism was able to reframe history into a capitalist narrative in which neoliberalism was the result of a natural progression of history and even embodied the culmination of human development.

-Despite the fact that the emergence of capitalist realism is tied to the birth of neoliberalism, Fisher is clear to state that capitalist realism and neoliberalism are separate entities that simply reinforce each other.
-According to Fisher, capitalist realism has the potential to live past the demise of neoliberal capitalism, though Fisher posits that the opposite would not be true.
+Despite the fact that the emergence of capitalist realism is tied to the birth of neoliberalism, Fisher argues that the two are separate entities that merely complement one another.
+He believes capitalist realism has the potential to outlive neoliberal capitalism, but that the opposite would not be true.
 Capitalist realism is inherently anti-utopian, as it holds that no matter the flaws or externalities, capitalism is the only possible means of operation.
-Neoliberalism conversely glorifies capitalism by portraying it as providing the means necessary to pursue and achieve near-utopian socioeconomic conditions.
-In this way, capitalist realism pacifies opposition to neoliberalism's overly positive projections while neoliberalism counteracts the despair and disillusionment central to capitalist realism with its utopian claims.
+Conversely, neoliberalism glorifies capitalism by portraying it as providing the means necessary to pursue and achieve near-utopian socioeconomic conditions.
+In this way, capitalist realism, with its hard-edged tone, pacifies opposition to neoliberalism's overly sunny projections, while neoliberalism counteracts the despair and disillusionment central to capitalist realism.